kchia/react-mini-project-1/README.md

 Site-Editor app
 ---------------------------------

-This app is based on some real-life code you will encounter when working at LKQD, its a form to update a "Site" and the targeting of advertising tags to that site.
+This app is a form to update a "Site" and the targeting of advertising tags to that site.
 Please take a moment to familiarize yourself with the mock.
 An explanation of some of the terms:

 Site: a particular place on the "connected-internet" where advertising will be served - for example "mobile.cnn.com" or "Angry Birds" - a site can only belong